bottyBotz/bottyBotz/README.md

 - Deep Learning Frameworks applied to Medical Imaging or Health Science data and automatic insights from text are of specific interest to me.

-- 🌱 I’m currently learning about Generative AI.
+- 🌱 I’m currently learning about Generative AI, LangChain, and LLMs.

 <!---
 bottyBotz/bottyBotz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.